Floating Melon: Music

 Floating Melon original soundtrack is composed by Andrea Centazzo.
 The collaboration between the directors and the composer started in 2008.
 Floating melon being the fifth collaboration, following Ni Jing: Thou Shalt Not Steal, Mei Mei, Toto Forever and Desire Street.
 According to the directors, "Fu Guo soundtrack is created from the point of view of the main character, Xiaoxi Cheng.
 The music guides the emotional journey of the character through the film, following the first moments of horror and confusion, until the last part, where bring us a more nostalgic atmosphere.
 Centazzo composed some experimental tracks for the beginning sequences, mixing sound effects, electronic music and real instruments.
 As the story advance, he creates some melodic themes, with guitar and saxophone as the main instruments.
 The music is essential to understand the evolution of the main character and to understand the meaning of the story.”

 Reception

 The short film was well received in the different film festivals and events where it was screened.
 In the first year at the festival circuit, it was presented in over 40 international festivals and received some awards.

-The world premiere of the film we held in Spain, at the 53rd Gijon International Film Festival in November 2015.
-It received the audience award for best short film, Asturian section, at the 15th Aviles Action Film Festival and at the Audience Choice Award for Best Film and Best Cinematography at the 3rd Asturian Film Festival of Proaza.
-In China the film premiere was held at an art gallery, Shujingtang Alley Art Space in Chengdu on June 12, 2016 and the reactions where very positive.
+The world premiere of the film we held in Spain, at the 53rd Gijón International Film Festival in November 2015.
+It received the audience award for best short film, Asturian section, at the 15th Avilés Action Film Festival and at the Audience Choice Award for Best Film and Best Cinematography at the 3rd Asturian Film Festival of Proaza.
+In China the film premiere was held at an art gallery, Shujingtang Alley Art Space in Chengdu on June 12, 2016, and the reactions where very positive.
 The premier in China was held relatively underground (due to the censorship laws of the country).